tfpauly/privacy-proxy/draft-private-access-tokens.md

 Mediator-authenticated HTTPS connection.
 See {{sec-considerations}} for additional about this channel.

-Issuance begins by Clients hashing the RedemptionChallenge to produce a token input as message = SHA256(challenge), and then blinding message as follows:
+Issuance begins by Clients hashing the TokenChallenge to produce a token input as message = SHA256(challenge), and then blinding message as follows:

 ~~~